Coloquinte/volute/README.md

 <!-- cargo-rdme start -->

-Logic function manipulation using truth tables (LUTs)
+Logic function manipulation using truth tables (LUTs) that represent the value of the function for the 2<sup>n</sup> possible inputs.

 The crate implements truth table datastructures, either arbitrary-size truth tables ([`Lut`](https://docs.rs/volute/latest/volute/struct.Lut.html)), or more efficient